israice/flask-cards/README.md

 - modify readme file for docker
 - added /readme/ with images for README.md
 - added toggle in readme.md
+- create airtable with same headers as csv
+- create AR_add_new_to_airtable.py

 ### v999 FUTURE PLANS
 - run docker on linux pc2